MicrosoftDocs/learn/learn-pr/azure/troubleshoot-windows-containers/includes/5-troubleshooting-containers-on-aks.md

 - **Waiting**

-   When the container is in waiting state, it means that it is scheduled, but it's unable to run.
-First step would be to use kubectl describe pod, which might give us the latest events and potential clues on why it cannot run on the associated node.
+   When the container is in waiting state, it means that it's scheduled, but it's unable to run.
+First step would be to use kubectl describe pod, which might give us the latest events and potential clues on why it can't run on the associated node.
 Usual root causes are incorrect image name, or image not in indicated registry.

 - **CrashLoopBackOff**